Suares01/Suares01/README.md

 - 📚 I'm studying hard to start working in the area, but I have to finish high school first.
 - 💖 My favorite language so far is TypeScript.
-- 🏗️Caso queira me conversar ou construir algum projeto juntos é só me chamar!
-Minhas redes sociais estão no final desse Readme.
+- 🏗️ If you want to talk to me or build a project together, just call me!
+Ways to get in touch with me are at the end of the Readme.

 **Languages and Tools:**